gooofy/zamia-speech/README.md

     + unpack them into the directory `<~/.speechrc:speech_corpora>/zamia_de`

-Technical note: For most corpora we have corrected transcripts in our databases which can be found in `data/src/speech/<corpus_name>/transcripts_*.csv`.
+*Technical note*: For most corpora we have corrected transcripts in our databases which can be found in `data/src/speech/<corpus_name>/transcripts_*.csv`.
 As these have been created by many hours of (semi-) manual review they should be of higher quality than the original prompts so they will be used during training of our ASR models.

-Once you have downloaded and, if necessary, converted the corpus you need to run
+Once you have downloaded and, if necessary, converted a corpus you need to run

 ```bash
 ./speech_audio_scan <corpus name>